EloDoyard/sentiment-evolution-in-characters-network/README.md

 - `stendhal.yml`: yalm file containing all the requirements and dependencies used in this project.

 ## Python imports
-To run the code, please install a conda environnment using the following command :
+To run the code, please install a conda environment using the following command :
 ```bash
 conda env create --file=stendhal.yml
 ```